mdwhatcott/testing/README.md

 	func BeFalse(actual interface{}, expected ...interface{}) error
 	    BeFalse verifies that actual is the boolean false value.

+	func BeIn(actual interface{}, expected ...interface{}) error
+	    BeIn determines whether actual is a member of expected[0].
+It defers to Contain.

 	func BeNil(actual interface{}, expected ...interface{}) error
 	    BeNil verifies that actual is the nil value.